brycechen1849/RL2BookSolutions/readme.md

 + Solutions to exercise problems
 + The code generating each figure in the book.

-The solutions are in exercise_answers.md.
-PDF Release will be available soon.
+PDF Release will soon be available once I finished the note.
+[Web Release](https://brycechen1849.github.io/RL2BookSolutions/solutions) is available and it should server the purpose well enough :D

 ### Dependencies
 + I use Python 3.6 installed via Anaconda environment on OSX 10.15.6.
 Other Python versions or system platforms are not tested yet, but it would be on theory working.